-ACCOUNTING Business & Information Technology Division - Associate of Applied Science in Accounting (concentrations in Accounting E-commerce, Accounting Technology, Financial Accounting, Financial Services, General Accounting, Managerial Accounting or Tax) - Certificate in Accounting - Skill Sets in Certified Public Accountant (CPA) Preparation, Internal Revenue Service Enrolled Agent Preparation, Payroll Clerk and Tax Preparer for Individuals Program Description The Accounting program provides graduates with a strong foundation in the theory and procedures of accounting for business transactions.
+Recommended Course Sequence The information in this area details the courses (by course subject code and number as well as the number of credit hours) needed to complete a degree, certificate or skill set.
+Often, students can earn a certificate within a degree.
+Electives or Optional Courses To fulfill the requirements for a program, students often have a choice of electives.
+This area of the chart lists possible electives.
+Optional courses are courses in a specific content field that may be of interest to a student taking coursework in that field.
+Distance Learning Option A number of CNM's courses are available through distance learning (see page 49 for details).
+Eligible courses are indicated with a computer icon. - Associate of Applied Science in Accounting - Certificate in Accounting - Certificate in Bookkeeping - Skill Sets in Certified Public Accountant (CPA) Preparation, Internal Revenue Service Enrolled Agent Preparation, Payroll Clerk and Tax Preparer for Individuals Program Description The Accounting program provides graduates with a strong foundation in the theory and procedures of accounting for business transactions.
 Computer technology and software applications that facilitate production of accounting information are an integral part of the program.
 Coursework covers financial, managerial and tax accounting practices and procedures.
 Students develop financial statements for a variety of users and study the fundamentals of business law and management.
 Students also study the verbal, written and teamwork skills needed for a business career.
 Upon completion of the program, students may take the Certified Bookkeeper (CB) exam.
 Upon completion of a bachelor's degree (available from four-year institutions), including 30 credit hours in accounting, students may be eligible to sit for exams leading to certifications such as Certified Public Accountant (CPA-requires at least 150 college credit hours including a bachelor's degree) or a Certified Management Accountant (CMA).
-Certifying agencies include: New Mexico State Board of Accountancy (CPA), Institute of Management Accountants (CMA), and The American Institute of Professional Bookkeepers (CB).
-Note: The associate of applied science degree transfers at least 30 technical credits and applicable Arts & Sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Certifying agencies include: New Mexico State Board of Accountancy (CPA), Institute of Management Accountants (CMA) and The American Institute of Professional Bookkeepers (CB).
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable arts & sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
 Contact (505) 224-3811 for more information.
 Career and Advancement Opportunities Most businesses, governmental and non-profit organizations employ accountants and/or bookkeepers.
-According to the 2003-04 US Department of Labor Statistics Job Outlook Handbook, the job openings outlook, both full- and part-time, for persons with accounting education are "plentiful."
+According to the 2006-07 US Department of Labor Statistics Job Outlook Handbook, the job openings outlook, both full- and part-time, for persons with accounting education are expected to grow faster than average.
 Education in accounting often provides a competitive advantage to those seeking advancement into other aspects of business.
+Special Requirements None.

+CONTACT INFORMATION

+Program information is available from the Business & Information Technology Office at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.

+ACCOUNTING Degree and Certificate

-Special Requirements None Contact Information Program information is available from the Business & Information Technology Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-ACCOUNTING DEGREE AND CERTIFICATE Certificate Prerequisites ENG 099 or Accuplacer Sentence Skills score of 69 or equivalent (for BA 121) MATH 100A or Accuplacer Arithmetic score of 72 or equivalent (for ACCT 101A and 111) RDG 099 or Accuplacer Reading score of 69 or equivalent (for ACCT 101A.
-BA 113, BA 133 and BA 121) RDG 100 🚨 or Accuplacer RDG 100 or Accuplacer Reading score of 80 or equivalent (for A&S courses)
+ENG 099 ■ or Accuplacer Sentence Skills score of 69 or equivalent (for BA 121) MATH 100A 🖳 or Accuplacer Algebra score of 72 or equivalent (for ACCT 101A, 111 and MATH 119)

-Degree Prerequisites ENG 100 or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) MATH 100A or Accuplacer Elementary Algebra score of 72 or equivalent (for MATH 119) Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
-Certificate requirement = 46-52 credits Degree requirement = 67-74 credits
+RDG 099 or Accuplacer Reading score of 69 or equivalent (for ACCT 101A, BA 113, BA 133 and BA 121) RDG 100 🚨 or Accuplacer Reading score of 80 or equivalent (for arts and sciences courses) Degree Prerequisites ENG 100 🖳 or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) Recommended Course Sequence for Full-time Students (Part-time students should see an Academic Advisor to customize their educational plans.)
+Bookkeeping Certificate requirement = 36-37 credits Accounting Certificate requirement = 48-52 credits Degree requirement = 67-71 credits